-The establishment of the Christine Kühne – Center for Allergy Research and Education (CK-CARE) – in Davos led the founder Klaus-Michael Kühne to gradually make a stronger commitment to Davos over the years.
-Following the acquisition of real estate via Kühne Real Estate AG, the Hochgebirgsklinik (HGK) in Davos Wolfgang was taken over by the Kühne Foundation in autumn 2018 after a thorough restructuring process.
+With the establishment of the Christine Kühne – Center for Allergy Research and Education (CK-CARE) in Davos the founder Klaus-Michael Kühne strengthened his commitment to Davos further.
+Following the acquisition of the property via Kühne Real Estate AG, the Hochgebirgsklinik (HGK) in Davos Wolfgang was taken over by the Kühne Foundation in autumn 2018 after a thorough restructuring process.
 The reason for doing this was to implement the long-established plan to develop the entire site into a campus for medicine.

-In spring 2018 the cornerstone was laid for a campus building providing space for collaboration between this endowed professorship, CK-CARE and the Swiss Institute for Allergy and Asthma Research (SIAF).
-It was officially opened on the 6th of September 2019.
+In spring 2018 the cornerstone was laid for a campus building providing space for collaboration between the endowed professorship, CK-CARE and the Swiss Institute for Allergy and Asthma Research (SIAF).
+It was officially opened in September 2019.
 In addition, the Hochgebirgsklinik Davos is to be further renovated and expanded.